projectwildmaps/projectwildmaps.github.io/README.md

 How data is displayed (markers object, marker layer etc), how the legend works, how archived points are handled (added / removed from the markerLayer)
 - Note that the legend uses override/revert style so that it works with and plays nice with showing/hiding archived points.
 For controlling visibility, only one thing should be using override/revert style, and only one thing should be adding/removing points.
 Two ways of doing the same thing that don't interfere with each other.
 - Ok actually we should be doing styling by setting properties only used for styling, and only showing the point if both properties are true

+# Making Edits

+Here are some common things you may want to change, and how to change them.

+### Add a new category

+### Remove an existing category
+- mention that this will change existing points of the removed category to be considered as Other, so may want to go into the database and update those

+### Add a new map

+### Change the default starting location
+In index.html, the first script tag contains a list of global variables.
+Change the center_coords variable to have the new latitude/longitude that the map should be centered at by default.

 # The Database